 In the case Ricci v.
 DeStefano, 18 plaintiffs argued that the 2003 lieutenant and captain exam results were tossed because not enough people of color qualified for the promotion.
 Fearing that this would upset the public and cause a liability to the city, officials threw out the exam which led to the plaintiffs having to retake a new exam.
 They claimed that this was an instance of reverse racial discrimination according to Title VII of the Civil Rights Act of 1964.
 The court ruled in their favor with a 5-4 decision.
 The court stated that the city of New Haven's "action in discarding the tests was a violation of Title VII."

-In a 2-1 ruling, the federal appeals court upholds the decision that ruled in favor of University of Texas at Austin which held that their affirmative action policies in regards to admissions were constitutional.
+In a 2-1 ruling, the federal appeals court upholds the decision that ruled in favor of the University of Texas at Austin which held that their affirmative action policies in regards to admissions were constitutional.

 Michigan previously added an amendment to the state’s constitution banning universities across the state from considering race when looking at college applications.
 And in the case of Schuette v.
 Coalition to Defend Affirmative Action, the court ruled 6-2 in favor of the ban.
 This was not a ruling on the constitutionality of affirmative action, but the process of a state being allowed to create an amendment to its own constitution.
 The court ruled in favor because there is nothing in the constitution that guarantees “minority groups victory in the political process.”

 Under the equal protection clause, The Supreme Court ruled by a 4-3 vote that affirmative action was indeed legal, a major victory in the affirmative action debate.
-Furthermore, this decision and ruling should be upheld in the prior Fisher v.
-University of Texas at Austin case.

 But the fight isn’t over.
 Even with a recent win in The Supreme Court, there are still those that are fighting back against affirmative action.